noahehall/theBookOfNoah/0current/openapi.md

   - request body object
     - the message payload
       - provides content for the resource (e.g. when updating a record in a db)
-    - *description, content*
+    - *description, content, required*
+      - content: required;
-      - content: required
+      - required: bool(false); whether the message payload is required

   - responses object
     - list of http codes (i.e. response objects)